-Emergency services
+Emergency Services

-If a Member has an emergency medical condition and gets emergency services from an out-of-network provider or facility, the most the provider or facility may bill you is your plan's in-network cost-sharing amount (such as copayments and coinsurance).
+If a Member has an emergency medical condition and gets emergency services from an out-of-network Provider or facility, the most the Provider or facility may bill you is your plan's in-network cost-sharing amount (such as copayments and coinsurance).
 A Member can't be balance billed for these emergency services.
 This includes services the Member may get after they are in stable condition, unless they give written consent and give up their protections not to be balanced billed for these post-stabilization services.

-Certain services at an in-network hospital or ambulatory surgical center
+Certain services at an In-Network Hospital or Ambulatory Surgical Center

-When a Member get services from an in-network hospital or ambulatory surgical center, certain providers there may be out-of-network.
-In these cases, the most those providers may bill the Member is the Plan's innetwork cost-sharing amount.
+When a Member gets services from an in-network hospital or ambulatory surgical center, certain Providers in those facilities may be out-of-network.
+In these cases, the most those Providers may bill the Member is the plan's in-network cost-sharing amount.
 This applies to emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services.
 Providers can't balance bill the Member and may not ask the Member to give up their protections not to be balance billed.